simonw/datasette/docs/json_api.rst

 Or you can pass ``"replace": true`` to replace any rows with conflicting primary keys with the new values.

+Pass ``"alter: true`` to automatically add any missing columns to the table.
+This requires the :ref:`permissions_alter_table` permission.

 .. _TableUpsertView:

 Upserting rows